sahydiabrahao/e-tech-nexus/README.md

 ### Features

-Features
-Responsive design that looks great on any device
+Responsive design that looks great on any device.<br />
-Clean and minimalist layout that highlights your product or service High-quality images and icons to add visual interest Smooth scrolling and animations for a polished user experience Contact form to capture leads and inquiries
+Clean and minimalist layout that highlights your product or service.<br />
+High-quality images and icons to add visual interest.
+Smooth scrolling and animations for a polished user experience.
+Contact form to capture leads and inquiries.
-Social media integration to increase your online reach
+Social media integration to increase your online reach.

 Technologies Used
 E-TECH NEXUS is built using a variety of technologies, including: